PranayRaman6/azure-terraform/README.md

 1. Setup your workspace on [Terraform Cloud](https://app.terraform.io)

+    > You have the option to use Version Control as the trigger or CLI-based.
+If you implement VCS, there is no need to configure GitHub Actions (as documented below) since Terraform Cloud will "listen" to your repo.

 1. Create a service principal in Azure and add the following keys to the workspace's environment variables

     - ARM_CLIENT_ID